 This field contains a command to be executed whenever a 'aegis -CoPy_file_Undo', 'aegis -MoVe_file_Undo' 'aegis -New_File_Undo', 'aegis -New_Test_Undo', or 'aegis -ReMove_file_Undo' command is successful.
 Default to change_file_command if absent.
 See also command-specific overrides.
 If both fields are absent, nothing is done.
-Used by the aecpu(1), aemvu(1), aemfu(1), aentu(1) or aermu(1), commands.
-All of the substitutions described by aesub(5) are available; in addition, status: ignored.
+Used by the aecpu(1), aemvu(1), aenfu(1), aentu(1) or aermu(1), commands.
+All of the substitutions described by aesub(5) are available; in addition, new file command = string;